Southern Europe wildfires: Which countries are affected? | DW | 05.08.2021

 Some 11 hours later, the blaze was contained, local authorities said on Thursday.

-But others fires continued to burn amid scorching heat, low humidity and constantly shifting strong winds.
+But other fires continued to burn amid scorching heat, low humidity and constantly shifting strong winds.
 Turkey's worst wildfires in decades have raged for nine days.

 Turkish President Recep Tayyip Erdogan's office said an initial inspection showed the overnight blazes left "no serious damage to the main units in the plant."